 Rogaining with SA Rogaining Association

-The South Australian Rogaining Association describe Rogaining as:
+The South Australian Rogaining Association (SARA) describe Rogaining as:

 The aim of the game is to race against the clock in teams to find the most controls and gain the highest points.
 Teams travel on foot, armed only with the course map and a trusty compass.

 Every team has a different idea of how they are going to tackle a rogaine.
 Some are out to win and find every control out on the course, if they can.
 Other teams want to head to the hills to enjoy mountain-top views.
 Yet others want to hit the flatter areas and discover hidden gorges and explore river beds; immersing themselves in nature.
 That’s the beauty of rogaining.
 The setters provide the location and teams get to choose their own route, pace, and adventure.

 Rogaining is a community.
 It’s exploring new places.
 It’s time with friends or family.
 It’s free roaming.
 It’s being unplugged.
 It’s a meal around a campfire, camping and sharing stories with new friends.
 It’s learning something new.

 SARA Winter Rogaine Event – 25 Jun 2022